-Click on the image to sign up now.
+Click on the image to practice yoga for free with me.
 Spring is a beautiful time to try yoga and start feeling empowered.

 7. I prepare my snacks for the week on Sundays… I cut up vegetables in containers.
 I cut up fruit in containers.
 I make sure I have nuts, yogurt, hummus, cheese, almond butter, everything accessible and CUT UP.
 This makes it easier when I’m hungry and want to grab junk snacks.

 8. Which leads us to… Dejunk your fridge and pantry.
 Just STOP buying crap for your house.
 I don’t buy diet soda, I don’t buy any chocolate, rarely buy ice cream.
 Yes, I buy a few of the “healthier” cookies and some chips, but overall, my house is healthy.
 I let cheats be OUT OF THE HOUSE.
 I don’t let cheats be PART of the house.
 Junk food will kill you.
 I swear it.

 9. Schedule time for your girlfriends.
 Once a month… commit to lunch, coffee, dinner with one friend, or five.
 Your girlfriends are necessary parts of your existence… make time for them and stop making excuses.
 It’s like the gym… you don’t think you have the time, but you’re never sorry after you go.